ChargePi/ChargePi-go/docs/client/running-the-client.md

-# Running the client
+# 🏃 Running the client

 ## Standalone

 This client uses **[SteVe](https://github.com/RWTH-i5-IDSG/steve)** for the Central System, but can connect to other Central Systems as well.
+Before you run/connect the client, make sure the backend is available and the charge point is registered.

-Running the program in Golang:
+1. Running the program in Golang:

    ```bash
    go run .
    ```

-Compiling and executing the program:
+2. Compiling and executing the program:

    ```bash
    go build -o chargepi .
    ./chargepi
    ```

-### Client flags/options
+### 🚩 Client flags/options

 The client comes with flags for configurations' filepath, so you can specify where your configuration files are located.
 All the paths must be absolute.
 If no flags are provided, the client will default to the working directory.
 You can also